-The high concentration of polyphenols and other anti-cancer properties helps fight all cancers but has specifically powerful effects on prostate and breast cancer.
-Pomegranate weakens the chemical signals that help prostate cancer cells spread.
-Pomegranate also helps lower the rate at which PSA (prostate specific antigen) is produced by the prostate in prostate cancer patients.
+Pomegranate weakens the chemical signals that help diseased cells spread.
+Pomegranate also helps lower the rate at which PSA (prostate specific antigen) is produced by the prostate in prostate disease patients.
 This is important, as a higher rate of PSA production is linked to an increased chance of death.
-In breast cancer, pomegranate properties have been shown to effectively kill and prevent the reproduction of cancer cells.

 POMEGRANATES ARE VERSATILE

 You can find us eating pomegranates by the spoonful when they’re in season.
 Beyond eating them straight, there are many uses for these gems.
 We love pomegranates in our smoothies.
 Their natural sweetness makes them a great replacement for sweeteners like dates and stevia.
 Try tossing them over salads, salsa, roasted Brussels sprouts, and chicken thighs for a sweet contrast to a normally savory meal.
 When choosing pomegranates, looks do matter.
 Choose large, and deeply colored fruit.
 The amount of juice in the pomegranate can be assessed by its weight.
 When you pick up a pomegranate it should feel heavy for its size.
 Now that you know how to eat a pomegranate, pick some up today!